Setting Up Arch Linux With BTRFS, Encryption, and Swap

 and in it, create a first hook which will sync/boot

-before a kernel update.sudo mkdir /etc/pacman.d/hooks sudo vim /etc/pacman.d/hooks/0-bootbackup-preupdate.hook
+before a kernel update.sudo mkdir /etc/pacman.d/hooks cd /etc/pacman.d/hooks sudo vim 0-bootbackup-pretransaction.hook

-[Trigger] Operation = Upgrade Operation = Install Operation = Remove Type = Path Target = usr/lib/modules/*/vmlinuz [Action] Depends = rsync Description = Backing up /boot before updating...
-When = PreTransaction Exec = /usr/bin/rsync -a --delete /boot /.bootbackup/preupdate
+[Trigger] Operation = Upgrade Operation = Install Operation = Remove Type = Path Target = /usr/lib/modules/*/vmlinuz [Action] Depends = rsync Description = Backing up /boot before committing transaction...
+When = PreTransaction Exec = /usr/bin/rsync -a --delete /boot /.bootbackup/pretransaction

 -